ycexiao/scikit-package/news/checkout-release.rst

 **Added:**

-* Use latest tag for manuscript and optionally checkout specific branch/tag in the package create command.
+* Use the latest tag for all entry points of running cookiecutter.

 **Changed:**